 - Household financial difficulty

 Robert Breunig is one of the instigators of the Youth in Focus. project.
-This is a major new data gathering initiative and research project which will lead to a better understanding of how disadvantage and advantage are transmitted from one generation to another.
+This is a major data gathering initiative and research project focused on gaining a better understanding of how disadvantage and advantage are transmitted from one generation to another.

 Professor Breunig offers a wide variety of courses designed to improve research capacity of government public servants and fellow academics.
 See the “advisory work” tab on this web page.